Friday, 10 June 2016

 Carn Eighe from Mam Sodhail

-In 1991 I enjoyed one of my all time favourite walks - a one and a half day anti-clockwise loop round Loch Mullardoch taking in 9 munros.
-We were fortunate to have good weather and the day before I had just landed a significant new job so I was buzzing with energy.
-I have always intended to repeat the walk and seeing a good weekend approaching I arranged with two of my most regular walking partners: John and Mark together with son, Gregor, to head to Cannich in Glen Affric.
-This time we would attempt it clockwise so that Gregor and Mark could add a further three munros to the round, Sgurr nan Ceathreamhnan, An Socach and Mullach na Dheiragain.
-I had already climbed these hills on this round and had no desire to perform an heroic 12 hour walk.
+In 1991, I enjoyed one of my all-time favourite walks - a one-and-a-half-day anti-clockwise loop round Loch Mullardoch taking in 9 munros.
+We were fortunate to have good weather; the day before, I had just landed a significant new job, so I was buzzing with energy.
+I had always intended to repeat the walk, and with a good weekend approaching, I arranged to head to Cannich in Glen Affric with two of my most regular walking partners, John and Mark, as well as Gregor.
+This time we would attempt it clockwise so that Gregor and Mark could add a further three munros to the round, Sgurr nan Ceathreamhnan, An Socach, and Mullach na Dheiragain.
+I had already climbed these hills on this round and had no desire to perform a heroic 12-hour walk.
 I had done plenty of those in the past and wanted to savour these mountains.
 We drove up to Strathpeffer late on Friday evening after Gregor had finished work.
-I had found a bargain deal for b&b in a hotel, the beer and several games of pool were a bonus.
+I had found a bargain deal for a B&B in a hotel, and the beer and several games of pool were a bonus.
 We had arranged to meet the others at the Mullardoch dam at 10:30am the next morning.

 Saturday, 4 June 2016